 If there’s a scene from a Harry Potter movie you remember, there’s a set and props here.
 Even the Forbidden Forest!
 After the first movie was filmed on location in Black Park in Buckinghamshire, it became apparent that shooting in the dark with conditions that couldn’t be controlled wasn’t going to work going forward.
 So a “new” forest was constructed, complete with Aragog–and his 18-foot arm span.
 Hagrid’s shack?
 Ministry of Magic?
 Malfoy Manor?
 Privet Drive?
 Diagon Alley?
 Hogwarts Bridge?
 And of course, Platform 9¾ beside the big red Hogwarts Express.
 It’s all here…and more.

-The creatures and the castle: two departments at their finest
+The creatures & the castle: two departments at their finest

 As you leave the studios, you enter special areas showing the craftsmanship of Creature Effects.
 All those goblins, animals, and characters like Dobby, Griphook, Greyback…and Voldemort.
 Faces, ears, hands, feet–each one is unique.
 Even those in the background have individual features.
 Makeup and prosthetics, plus hours of application time, made each one look “real.”